Cybersecurity Concepts

 • To mitigate the risk posed by cybersecurity threats.

-• Identify new attack surfaces that have been created as they expand their infrastructure and adopt new services.
+• Identify new attack surfaces created as they expand their infrastructure and adopt new services.

-• Effective management of access to critical sources and data, minimising the chances of any form of a security breach.
+• Effective management of access to critical resources and data minimises the chances of any security breach.

 • Minimise the possibility of successful cybersecurity attacks.

-As IT infrastructures increase in size and are connected to external IT systems over the internet, they become more complex, hard to secure, and frequently targeted by cybercriminals.
-Some of the ways to minimise attack surfaces in order to reduce the risk of cyberattacks include:
+As IT infrastructures increase and are connected to external IT systems over the internet, they become more complex, hard to secure, and frequently targeted by cybercriminals.
+Some of the ways to minimise attack surfaces to reduce the risk of cyberattacks include:

-• The implementation of zero-trust policies to ensure that only authorised users and applications can have access to information resources (computing devices, sensor devices, networks, servers, databases, etc.).
-This eliminates or reduces the chances of unauthorised access that compromises
+• Implementing zero-trust policies ensures that only authorised users and applications can access information resources (computing devices, sensor devices, networks, servers, databases, etc.).
+This eliminates or reduces the chances of unauthorised access.

-• Reducing unnecessary complexities by turning off or removing unused hardware devices and software from the IT infrastructure to reduce the attack surfaces that can be exploited by cybercriminals.
+• Reducing unnecessary complexities by turning off or removing unused hardware devices and software from the IT infrastructure to reduce the attack surfaces that cybercriminals can exploit.

-• Perform regular security audits and scan the entire network and IT systems to identify vulnerabilities (both hardware and software) that could be exploited by cybercriminals and resolve them to reduce the attack surfaces that cybercriminals can exploit.
+• Perform regular security audits and scan the entire network and IT systems to identify vulnerabilities (both hardware and software) that cybercriminals could exploit and resolve to reduce the attack surface that cybercriminals can exploit.

-• The network should be segmented into smaller networks using firewalls and micro-segmentation strategies to add more barriers to restrict the spread of attacks and reduce attack surfaces.
+• The network should be segmented into smaller networks using firewalls and micro-segmentation strategies to add more barriers, restrict the spread of attacks, and reduce attack surfaces.

 • Regular training of employees so that they can adopt security best practices and respect security policies designed to enhance the security of data and information systems.

-Encryption: Encryption is the process of scrambling data into a secret code (encrypted data) so that it can only be transformed back into the original data (decrypted) with a unique key by authorised users or applications.
+Encryption: Encryption is scrambling data into a secret code (encrypted data) to only be transformed back into the original data (decrypted) with a unique key by authorised users or applications.
 It ensures that the confidentiality and integrity of the data are not compromised.
 That is, it prevents the data from being stolen or illegally altered by cybercriminals.
 Encryption is often used to protect data during transportation, storage, and processing/analysis.
 The process of encryption involves the use of a mathematical cryptographic algorithm (encryption algorithm) to scramble data (plaintext) to a cyphertext that can only be unscrambled back into the plain text using another cryptographic algorithm (decryption algorithm) and an appropriate unique key.
-The cryptographic keys should be long enough that cybercriminals can not easily guess them, be it through a brute-force attack or cryptanalysis.
+The cryptographic keys should be long enough that cybercriminals can not easily guess them through a brute-force attack or cryptanalysis.
 The goals of implementing encryption algorithms in information systems are:

 • To ensure the confidentiality of data, preventing unauthorised users from having access to the data and ensuring that the data is kept secret.